c-ehrlich/catmash/README.md

 ## Installation
 Install dependencies
 ```
-yarn
+pnpm i
 ```

 Create a Postgres database.
 You can use a local database for dev.
-For deployment, the free tier of Amazon RDS should be able to run the site for free indefinitely as long as it doesn't miraculously become incredibly popular.
+For deployment, the Railway.app should be able to run the site for free indefinitely as long as it doesn't miraculously become incredibly popular.

 Register an API Key with [TheCatApi](https://docs.thecatapi.com/).